 Type of Innovation projects Facilitating the uptake of Digital Medical Devices & Diagnostics Harnessing the full potential of health data for Innovation Service Quality Assessment Innovation projects Definition Collaborative start-up driven project Consortia that focus on validating, certification, and introduction to the market of patient-centred innovative Digital Medical Devices solutions and innovations.
 Collaborative start-up driven project consortia that focus on validating technologies and building sustainable business models through exploiting existing health registries and biobanks, speeding up clinical trial development and bringing the new innovation developed in the project to the market.
 Collaborative start-up driven projects that aim to promote the market uptake of innovative products and services of added value for patients, by assessing the quality of the healthcare service improvement, to generate sufficient evidence to convince payors to reimburse based on value.
 Goal Launch innovative patient centred Digital Medical Devices into the market Unleash the full potential of health data by exploring the secondary use of data for the development of innovative technologies or solutions that deliver outcomes that matter to patients Build more resilient healthcare systems that work based on value, not on volume.
-Duration Max 2,5 years (may be shorter) until 31 December 2025 at latest Indicative grant amount per project Max 1.5M€ Grant for the EIT Funded Activity (EFA), with max 850k€ Grant per yearFunded Activity (EFA), with max 850k€ Grant per yeaThe grant allocated for start-up must be included in the rangeThe grant allocated for start Co-funding request Minimum co-funding level of 30% of reimbursement of EFA).
-EIT Funded Activity (EFA) costs 6 (70% maximum EIT Grant Rules of participation At Short Proposal stage At least two entities must be involved.
-At full proposal stage At least 50% of the project entities must be EIT Heath registered members at the full proposal submission stage.
-Involvement of industry, healthcare provider and other stakeholders from a minimum of two countries from two different Regional Innovation Hubs.
-A dossier for the relevant ethics committee approvals to facilitate clinical study submitted and approval to commence study foreseen before project start (for
+Duration Max 24 months years (may be shorter) Max 2,5 years (may be shorter) until 31 December 2025 at latest Indicative grant amount per project Max 2M€ Grant for the EIT Max 1.5M€ Grant for the EIT Funded Activity (EFA), with max 850k€ Grant per year The grant allocated for start-up must be included in the range [300k€-500k€] Max 2M€ Grant for the EIT Funded Activity (EFA), with max 850k€ Grant per year.
+The grant allocated for start- up must be included in the range [300k€-500k€] Co-funding request Minimum co-funding level of 30% of EIT Funded Activity (EFA) costs (70% maximum EIT Grant reimbursement of EFA).
+(70% maximum EIT Grant Rules of participation At Short Proposal stage At least two entities must be involve At full proposal stage At least 50% of the project proposal submission stage Involvement of industry, h of two countries from two A dossier for the relevant entities must be EIT Heath reg akeholders from a minimum Hubs.
+Facilitate clinical study